lastguru-net/emp/content/posts/2023/sample-event.md

 ---
-title: "Sample 2023 event"
+title: "Sample 2023 pinned event"
 date: "2023-06-09"
 place: "Somewhere over the rainbow"
 address: "1 The Keep, Sandys MA01, Bermuda"
+tags:
-tags: events
+- events
+- pinned
-excerpt: "excerpt of the description for the sample event"
+excerpt: "excerpt of the description for the sample pinned event"
 ---

 ## What a great event